ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ### What versions of PowerHA SystemMirror are supported?
 {: #faq-powerha-supported-versions}

-The service supports the latest supported versions of IBM PowerHA SystemMirror that are compatible with the selected AIX levels on Power Virtual Server.
+The service supports the following versions of IBM PowerHA SystemMirror on AIX running in Power Virtual Server environments:

+7.2.8 SP4 (728SP4)
+7.2.9 SP3 (729SP3)
+7.2.10 SP1 (7210SP1)

+These versions are validated for compatibility with the supported AIX levels on Power Virtual Server.

 You can also register environments that use earlier or unsupported versions.
 However, such versions might have limited support and compatibility.

 ### When does billing start for HA Automation for PowerVS?